How to get rid of wasp nests

 Call us for a free quote at 1-800-837-5520

 Identifying wasps can be difficult without professional training.
 It is very important for the correct species of wasp to be identified as that will help determine the best method of treatment.
 Wasps can be easily mistaken for other stinging insects like bees.

 If you have spotted what you believe may be a wasp nest on your property, do not approach the nest yourself as wasps are dangerous.
 Contact your local pest control experts at Ehrlich at 1-800-837-5520 or schedule a free pest inspection online.
-A trained Technician will then visit your property and properly identify the pests.
+We will then visit your property and properly identify the pests.

 What makes a wasp, a wasp?
 What are the differences between wasps and bees?
 Wasps are insects that are not ants or bees and belong to the order of Hymenoptera or the suborder Apocrita.
 There are over 4,000 wasp species in the U.S. but only a few social wasps are commonly considered pests.
 Unlike bees, wasps are predatory creatures that feed on other insects.

 Wasps are close cousins to bees, but are also a separate and distinct species all their own.
 They are different in appearance and temperament than bees.
 Most of the types of wasps are social in North America, but there are some solitary and predatory wasps.

 Wasps create nests and often build them near human structures.
 They chew up wood, using their powerful mandibles to scrape up wood and chew it into a pulpy, paper substance.
 Within the nest, wasps lay eggs and take care of their young.
 Although wasps prefer to build their nests as far away from people as possible, they often build them close enough to pose a potential threat.